Vision Transformer with Super Token Sampling: Method

 A STT block contains three key modules: Convolutional Position Embedding (CPE), Super Token Attention (STA) and Convolutional Feed-Forward-Network (ConvFFN):

-Given the input token tensor $X_{in}\in \mathbb{R}^{C\times H\times W}$, we firstly use CPE, i.e., a $3\times 3$ depth-wise convolution, to add position information into all the tokens.
-Compared with the absolute positional encoding (APE) \cite{vaswani2017attention} and relative positional encoding (RPE) \cite{liu2021swin, shaw2018self}, CPE is more flexible for arbitrary input resolutions and can learn better local representations.
+Given the input token tensor $X_{in}\in \mathbb{R}^{C\times H\times W}$, we firstly use CPE~\cite{chu2021conditional}, i.e., a $3\times 3$ depth-wise convolution, to add position information into all the tokens.
+Compared with the absolute positional encoding (APE) \cite{vaswani2017attention} and relative positional encoding (RPE) \cite{liu2021swin, shaw2018self}, CPE can learn absolute positions by zero padding, which is more flexible for arbitrary input resolutions.
 Then, we use STA to extract global contextual representations by efficiently exploring and fully exploiting long-range dependencies.
 The details of STA are elaborated in the following subsection.
-Finally, we adopt a convolution FFN to enhance local representations.
+Finally, we adopt a convolution FFN~\cite{huang2022orthogonal} to enhance local representations.
 It consists of two $1\times 1$ convolutions, one $3\times 3$ depth-wise convolution and one non-linear function, i.e., GELU.
 Note that the two depth-wise convolutions in CPE and ConvFFN can compensate the capacity of local correlation learning.
-Thereby, the combination of CPE, STA, and ConvFFN enables the STT block to capture both local and long-range dependencies.
+Thereby, the combination of CPE, STA, and ConvFFN enables STT to capture both local and global dependencies.